-The article below is the second half of a story that we posted yesterday about the history of The Beatles and Michael Jackson.
-The previous article described everything that happened from Beatlemania to roughly 1984.
-During that time period, The Beatles catalogue was bought and sold a number of times and eventually ending up in the hands of Michael Jackson.
-We'll summarize a few important points but otherwise you don't need to read the earlier article in order to follow the story below.
+The article below is the second half of a story that we posted about the history of The Beatles and Michael Jackson.
+The earlier article described everything that happened from, Beatlemania to roughly 1984.
+During that time period, The Beatles catalogue was bought and sold a number of times and eventually ended up in the hands of Michael Jackson.
+We'll summarize a few important points, but otherwise you don't need to read the earlier article in order to follow the story below.
 If you are interested in learning how one terrible business decision cost The Beatles their entire music catalogue, click the following link:

 Part 2: How Michael Jackson Bought The Beatles Catalogue

-When part one of this article left off, the year was 1984 and an Australian business tycoon named Robert Holmes à Court had just announced that he was putting The Beatles music catalogue up for sale.
-Technically Robert Holmes à Court was selling a company called ATV Music Publishing which owned roughly 4000 songs including, most notably, a company called Northern Songs which was the music publishing arm of The Beatles.
-Thanks to an absolutely terrible contract that John Lennon and Paul McCartney signed in the beginning of their career, Northern Songs owned the publishing rights to more than 250 Beatles songs, including all of their most popular hits from the height of Beatlemania.
-By 1984, Paul McCartney and John Lennon's widow Yoko Ono had been given at least two opportunities to purchase the catalogue, but both times they passed, thinking the $40 million price tag was too high.
+When Part One of this article concluded, the year was 1984 and an Australian business tycoon named Robert Holmes à Court had just announced that he was putting The Beatles music catalogue up for sale.
+Technically, Robert Holmes à Court was selling a company called ATV Music Publishing, which owned roughly 4,000 songs, including, most notably, a company called Northern Songs, which was the music publishing arm of The Beatles.
+Thanks to an absolutely terrible contract that John Lennon and Paul McCartney signed at the beginning of their career, Northern Songs owned the publishing rights to more than 250 Beatles songs, including all of their most popular hits from the height of Beatlemania.
+By 1984, Paul McCartney and John Lennon's widow, Yoko Ono, had been given at least two opportunities to purchase the catalogue, but both times they passed, thinking the $40 million price tag was too high.
 When Robert Holmes à Court purchased ATV Music in 1984, McCartney and Ono were offered another chance to make the first bid, but once again they declined.

 An Empire Is Born